arturo-source/learn-go-concurrency/README.md

 The last thing that you should take a quick look is this video <https://youtu.be/LvgVSSpwND8>.
 Jake Wright talks about WaitGroup, Channels, Deadlock and Channel closing, buffered Channels, Select statement, and the Worker pool pattern, this is a good introduction for Golang concurrency. **Old but gold**.

-At this time, I recommend you to stop reading, and practice with some small problems (you can find some of them in this repository).
-After solving some small problems, you can continue reading this post <https://go.dev/blog/pipelines> from the go official blog.
+At this time, I recommend you to stop reading, and practice with some small problems (e.g. [Tree](https://github.com/arturo-source/practice-go-concurrency/tree/main/01.%20Tree) and [Crawler](https://github.com/arturo-source/practice-go-concurrency/tree/main/02.%20Crawler)).

+After solving some small problems, you can continue watching the [Rob Pike conference](https://www.youtube.com/watch?v=f6kdp27TYZs) (or you can read [the slides](https://go.dev/talks/2012/concurrency.slide#1), but I recommend the video).
+Here he explains what is concurrency, some Go concurrency "patterns", and why Go concurrency was made as a part of the language. **Old but gold**.

+If you want to get harder, read this post <https://go.dev/blog/pipelines> from the go official blog.
 This post takes a real example where you can apply concurrency, and breaks it down carefully, explaining why each decision is made.

 ## To do

-- I'd like to take a look at <https://go.dev/talks/2012/concurrency.slide#1>, <https://go.dev/doc/articles/race_detector>.
+- I'd like to take a look at <https://go.dev/doc/articles/race_detector>, <https://github.com/golang/go/wiki/LearnConcurrency>.
 These are some important articles that I've found.
 - What is the best way to control errors?
 In channels you only send one type of data.

 ## Frequently asked questions